OpenDevICON/opendevicon/docs/testMintBurnToken.md

 get_tx_result(tx_hash)
 ```
-After this block finishes executing, now reexecute the block to check the total supply and deployer balance.
-5 tokens are added to total supply as well as the deployer address.
+After this block finishes executing, reexecute the block to check the total supply and deployer balance.
+5 tokens must be added to total supply as well as the deployer address.

-### Testing mintTo method
+### Test mintTo method

 Using this method, tokens can be minted to other address as well.
 However, only the deployer can call this method.
 Here, `_amount` number of tokens will be minted to `_account`.
 ```Python